 100% care delivered telephonically and virtually.
-For the first twelve months of the COVID-19 pandemic, approximately 74% of our Care Anywhere engagement has been telephonic or virtual.
+Since April 2020, approximately 83% of our Care Anywhere engagement has been telephonic or virtual.
 Our abrupt shift in modality of care exemplifies our adaptability and willingness to prioritize the safety and convenience of our members most in need of care.

 We believe the combined capabilities of customized, coordinated care delivery with our health plan capabilities for this vulnerable population uniquely positions us in the marketplace and differentiates us from other healthcare companies.
 We believe, based on data gathered and analyzed using AVA, that our Care Anywhere program creates several benefits for our high-risk, complex members: improved quality of life, high patient satisfaction, reductions in unnecessary emergency room visits and inpatient care, and lower re-admission rates.
 This also allows us to establish a more direct relationship with seniors, building member loyalty and brand recognition.
-Our Care Anywhere program has an NPS score greater than 75, underscoring the positive impact it has on our most vulnerable members.
+Our Care Anywhere program has an NPS score of 76, underscoring the positive impact it has on our most vulnerable members.
 These improved outcomes translate into financial savings that we can reinvest in our product offerings, which we believe is a significant competitive advantage.